thinkshout/feeding-texas/get-involved/hunters.md

 ---
 Help us fight hunger and promote environmental stewardship!

-Hunters for the Hungry provides over nine million servings of lean venison annually to hungry families.
+Hunters for the Hungry provides over nine million servings of venison annually to hungry families.
 Through the program, hunters can donate legally tagged, field-dressed deer at [participating meat processors](list).
-The processors prepare and package the venison for distribution to local hunger relief agencies such as food banks and food pantries.
+The processors prepare the venison for distribution to local hunger relief agencies such as food banks and food pantries.
 Here's how you can help:

 **Hunters**
 > Bring your legally tagged, field-dressed white tail or mule deer to a [participating meat processor](list).
 There will be a nominal processing fee (~$40) to compensate the processor for their labor.
 You will receive a receipt for your donation, which may be tax-deductible.
-If your local meat processor is not a Hunters for the Hungry participant, ask them to sign up!
+If your local processor is not a participant, ask them to sign up!

 **Meat Processors**
 > To become a participating processor, please request a participation agreement from hfth@feedingtexas.org.
 Prior to each hunting season, participating processors will receive donation receipts, two-pound chub packs for donated venison and promotional materials.
 Processors must provide evidence of a health inspection or fall under the jurisdiction of the Texas Department of State Health Services to be eligible.